 Black tea is the most common variety and accounts for about 75 percent of global tea consumption.
 Black tea has a slightly bitter flavor and contains the most caffeine.
 Black tea is a favorite of Americans; made within a day by rolling or crushing leaves and allowing them to fully oxidize before drying them, producing a hearty brew from deep red to dark brown color.
 Black teas (includes Pu-Erh Tea) are rich in antioxidants and are believed to regulate blood pressure and lower cholesterol.

-Research and studies have confirmed what Asians have believed for centuries
+Research has confirmed what Asians have believed for centuries

-When a cup of tea is consumed these polyphenols absorb into the blood stream to impart the beneficial effects.
+When a cup of tea is consumed, polyphenals absorb into the bloodstream to release beneficial effects

 WHAT IS YOUR TEA TYPE

 Technically herbal teas are not teas at all.
 They are often naturally caffeine-free and are made using a combination of a dried fruits, flowers, roots and herbs.
 Some common examples you may encounter include chamomile, mint, rooibos, tulsi (holy basil), rose hips, hibiscus, lemongrass and ginger.
 Note: herbal teas can be broken down into 3 categories: rooibos, mate and herbal infusions.